BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 ## Installation
-- Download tweaks-and-tricks.zip from the [latest release page](https://github.com/burner1024/bg2-tweaks-and-tricks/releases/latest)
+- Download tnt.zip from the [latest release page](https://github.com/burner1024/bg2-tweaks-and-tricks/releases/latest)
 - Unzip it
-- Move "tweaks-and-tricks" and "setup-tweaks-and-tricks.exe" into the game directory
+- Move "tnt" and "setup-tnt.exe" into the game directory
-- Launch setup-tweaks-and-tricks.exe
+- Launch setup-tnt.exe
+- Answer the question

 ## Changelog